 What's the problem with modified broad negatives?

 Modified broad keywords used* to be the backbone of many Google Ads accounts.
 You may still be tempted to use them in your negative keyword lists too — but beware!
-Google Ads doesn't support modified broad negatives.
+Google Ads does not support modified broad negatives.

 When you use a + sign in front of a negative keyword (with no space, just like modified broad keywords), Google may not react in the way you expect.

 Remember, there are only three negative keyword match types: